kritinsinghal/cs246e-notes/Notes/object_oriented_design.md

         - Elements pass data to each other
     - **High:**
         - elements operate to perform exactly one task
-    - I can achieve perfect cohesian by putting each method into its own class, but then they'll all depend on each other (high coupling).
+    - I can achieve perfect cohesion by putting each method into its own class, but then they'll all depend on each other (high coupling).

 - **High coupling**
     - Changes to a module affect other modules
     - Harder to reuse individual modules
     - Ex. `function whatIsIt(dynamic_cast)` tightly coupled to the `Book` hierachy, must change this function if you create another `Book` subclass
-- **Low Cohesian**
+- **Low Cohesion**
     - Poor organized code, hard to understand and maintain
-- We want high cohesian and low coupling
+- We want high cohesion and low coupling

 ## SOLID principles of OO Design
 - **Single Responsibility Principle (SRP)**